Using Veterans’ Preference to Land a Job After Military Service

 Always remember, Veterans’ Preference gives you an edge, but it doesn’t complete the job application process for you.
 You still need a resume that clearly showcases your skills and you need take the time to prepare for the interview with your potential employer.

 The good news is, you don’t have to walk the career search on your own.
-If you’re considering Veterans’ Preference and need an updated resume, contact Empire Resume a free resume review.
-We’re always here to help.
+If you’re considering Veterans’ Preference and need an updated resume, contact Empire Resume for help.

 Dr. Phillip Gold is President/CEO of Empire Resume and has vast experience writing resumes for service-members transitioning from the military into civilian roles.
 He served as a Captain in the U.S. Air Force responsible for leading nuclear missile security.
 Phillip is a Certified Professional Resume Writer and holds a BA in Communications from The Ohio State University, an MS in Instructional Technology, an MBA in Finance, and a PhD in Finance.